campbellmarianna/Charity-Tracker/README.md

 # Charity Tracker

-This app is intended to help people keep track of donations they make to charities **_Charity Tracker_**  An application created with Node, Express and the official Charity Navigator API.
+This app is intended to help people keep track of donations they make to charities.
+**_Charity Tracker_** was created with Node, Express and the official Charity Navigator API.

 Official Charity Navigator API website: https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=1397